faytech North America Industrial Mainboards

 Make a list of all the hardware that you need to connect to the motherboard internally and externally.
 Once you have this list check each requirement off against the motherboard specifications to determine that it can support the devices you have.
 Pay particular attention to a number of USB devices you have.
 All the ports you see on the rear of your computer are part of the motherboard.
 Also, make sure there are enough internal connectors for your hard disk drives and CD/ DVD disk drives if these are going to be used.

-If you have any questions, just reach out to us and our specialists will help you determine the best industrial motherboard for your needs.
+If you have any questions for faytech North America, just reach out to us and our specialists will help you determine the best industrial motherboard for your needs.